frankmcsherry/graph-scaling/README.md

 *  `--graph <prefix>` indicates a graph to use as input.
 The format is that used by the [graph_map](https://github.com/frankmcsherry/graph-map) library.
 There are binaries `parse` and `parse-pairs` in the `src/bin/` directory that can help put graph data in the correct format.
 *  `--nodes <number>` indicates a number of nodes to use in a random graph.
 This is mandatory if `--graph` isn't specified.
 *  `--edges <number>` indicates a number of edges to use in a random graph.
 This is mandatory if `--graph` isn't specified.
 *  `--stride <number>` indicates a multiplier to apply to worker indices when pinning them to cores.
 A value of zero disables core pinning.
+Note that core pinning only works on linux at the moment (using the `nix` crate).

 For example, the following is a command line I recently used to start two threads, looking at the livejournal graph, with workers pinned to their corresponding cores: